project-alice-assistant/ProjectAliceSkillKit/README.md

 # Project Alice skill kit

-The Project Alice skill kit is a tool that helps creating skills for Alice.
+The Project Alice skill kit is a tool that helps create skills for Alice.

 ## Features
 - Create new skills